Interview with Harold Allen

 TO: And did each letter of the alphabet have its own equivalent in Morse?

 HA: Yes.
 A - de da.
 B - da de de dit.
 C - da de da dit.
 D - da dit dit.
 E - dit.
 F - dit de da dit.
 G - da da dit.
 H - di di di dit.
 I - dit dit.
 J - de da da da.
 K - da de da.
 L - de da dit dit.
 M - da da.
 N - da dit.
 O - da da da.
 P - de da da dit.
 I - dit dit.
 C - da de da dit.
 So, you know, it’s there.
-You never forget it.
+You never ever forget it.
 Of course, it became obsolete because the advance of technology.
 You know, there was radar and all sorts of things.

 TO: You mentioned something last time about wireless operators speaking to one another in Morse.